DANIEL197090/Carry1stAssessment/README.md

 Testing
 Unit Tests:

+Tested adding to cart
+Tested deleting from cart
+Tested totap price of items

+Tests Improvements
 Tested API calls and cart functionality.
-Mocked API responses for reliable testing.
+Mocked API responses for reliable testing

-UI Tests:
-Verified navigation between product listing, details, and cart.

 Closing Notes
 This prototype serves as a functional demo of an eCommerce platform, showcasing essential features like listing, details, and cart management.
 It’s designed to be a starting point for further development and refinement.

 Happy coding! 🚀

 ![WhatsApp Image 2024-12-03 at 03 14 16](https://github.com/user-attachments/assets/031d2324-da38-4144-bcd9-c4d0a939e3ea)